Pythodoris of Pontus: Queen

-Polemon I died in 8 BC, and Pythodoris continued as Queen of Pontus until her death.
+When her husband Polemon died, Pythodoris was recognized as queen in her own right.
 Pythodoris was able to retain Colchis and Cilicia but not the Bosporan Kingdom which was granted to her first husband's stepson, Aspurgus.
 She then married King Archelaus of Cappadocia.
 Archelaus and Pythodoris had no children.
 Through her second marriage, she became Queen of Cappadocia.
 Pythodoris had moved with her children from Pontus to Cappadocia to live with Archelaus.
 When Archelaus died in 17, Cappadocia became a Roman province and she returned with her family back to Pontus.

 In later years, Polemon II assisted his mother in the administration of the kingdom.
 Following her death, Polemon II succeeded to the throne.
 Pythodoris was remembered by a friend and contemporary, the Greek geographer Strabo, who is said to have described Pythodoris as a woman of virtuous character.
 Strabo considered her to have a great capacity for business and that under Pythodoris' rule Pontus had flourished.